 While it is safe to drink alcohol whilst taking statins, you should avoid exceeding 14 units per week.
 Excessive alcohol consumption can increase your risk of side effects.

 Ezetimibe, also known as the brand Ezetrol, is a newer drug for treating high cholesterol.
 Whilst ezetimibe is an alternative to statins and can be taken on its own, ezetimibe is often prescribed as a complementary treatment alongside a statin.
 A doctor may prescribe both a statin, such as simvastatin, and ezetimibe to more effectively lower cholesterol levels.
-When taken alongside a cholesterol-lowering diet, ezetimibe is an effective treatment.
+When taken in conjunction with a cholesterol-lowering diet, ezetimibe is an effective treatment.

 While both ezetimibe and statins are contraindicated in breastfeeding women, the safety of ezetimibe during pregnancy is dependent on whether it is taken alongside a statin.
 It is always best to speak to your doctor before taking any medication if you are pregnant or breastfeeding.